Gordon Ramsay started his television career with the show "Boiling Point" and has been a star ever since.

 After his stint in Houston, McGrady would just be a role player for the Knicks, Pistons, Hawks and Spurs.
-MCGrady was close to his first championship but the Spurs but they chocked away game 6 and eventually lost in seven games.
+McGrady was close to his first championship with the Spurs but they chucked away game 6 and eventually lost in seven games.

 Yao Ming was a mountain of a man standing at 7'6."
 In a country where the average height of a Chinese man is 5'5," Yao truly stood out.

 Even before stepping foot in an NBA arena, Yao was already an international superstar.
 He was part of the Chinese team which boasted three giants—Yao Ming, Wang Zhizhi and Mengke Bateer.
 These three formed the "Walking Great Wall."

 While Yao was big even by NBA standards, skeptics such as Charles Barkley and Bill Simmons were not advocates for the seven-footer.
 They thought that he was too slow for the modern NBA.